1984vc/startup-finance/PRIVACY.md

 ## Analytics

-We use Posthog to count page-views, but no cookies are used, nor is any input data sent to Posthog.
+We use Posthog to count page-views, but no cookies are used, nor is any input data sent to PostHog.
-And let's be honest, if you're reading this privacy policy you're already using an ad blocker and nothing is getting sent to Posthog anyways.
+And let's be honest, if you're reading this privacy policy you're already using an ad blocker and nothing is getting sent to PostHog anyways.